 Kickin' Afrolistics wasn't a huge seller but it helped establish JMJ Records.
 In 1992, The Fam-Lee dropped the Jam-Master Jay-produced It Runs In the Fam-Lee, a New Jack Swing album that also wasn't a major commercial success.
 Nonetheless, Jam-Master Jay had found a creative voice outside of his famous group, even as Run-D.M.C. hit a slow period commercially.

-It would be in 1992 that JMJ Records scored its first major win as a label.
-Jay signed Onyx, a quartet out of South Jamaica, Queens with a penchant for aggressive, rowdy rhymes.
 The foursome of Fredro, Suavé, Big D.S. and Sticky Fingaz would sit at the forefront of a new generation of hardcore New York rap, but they had yet to become fully formed.
 As a trio, Onyx had released an unsuccessful single called "Ah, and We Do It Like This" in 1990 on Profile Records, and rambunctious emcee Sticky wasn't even officially in the group yet.

 "Onyx was together before Sticky Fingaz got in the group," Sticky explained to Who?
 Mag.
 "It was Fredro, Big DS, and Sonsee – which his name was Suave at the time.
 They had a single out called 'Ah, and We do it Like This' on Profile Records.
 They weren’t happy with the record label, so they got off it.
 They started shopping for another deal.
 They came across Jam-Master Jay and his JMJ label.
 He was feeling the Onyx stuff, but he wanted to hear some more material.
 At the time Big DS and Sonsee got stranded in Connecticut.
 Our manager at the time told Fredro 'You and your cousin Sticky go to the studio and make something.
 We have to give Jay some more music before we lose this deal.'
 We went to the studio and made a few songs, but only one song was the one that really stuck – which was 'Stick and Move.'
 Of all the songs we gave Jay, that was the one that made the album.
 When it came time to sign the group, he was like 'Hold up!
 Where’s the guy with the deep voice?'
 I wasn’t even in the group.
 I was just doing them a favor and that's how I got abducted into Onyx."